 1. Operational Performance

-Integrating EHS and quality management can have impacts beyond the individual functional domains in terms of productivity, efficiency and effectiveness in operations.
+Integrating EHS and quality management system software can have impacts beyond the individual functional domains in terms of productivity, efficiency and effectiveness in operations.
 For example, LNS Research data show that companies with interoperability between EHS and quality software systems have 14% higher overall equipment effectiveness (OEE) than those without it.

 2. Risk Management and Compliance